Accessibility Percolation on Cartesian Power Graphs: Results

-where $\xv,\xw\in\xV$ are alleles.
-This matrix counts for each pair of alleles the number of loci on which the path is required to move from $\xv$ to $\xw$, thereby dividing out the permutation-symmetry of loci.
-A sequence of such matrices $M$ in $\xL$ is then equivalent to a sequence of pairs $(\xaL,\xbL)$ up to the irrelevant symmetry of $\xGL$.
-To avoid trivial special cases, we assume that for each locus $\xl$, on the single allele graph, $\xb$ is always reachable by at least one walk of finite non-zero length from $\xa$ and that $\xaL \neq \xbL$.
-The former requirement assures that there are no loci which effectively cannot mutate and therefore either inhibit accessibility a priori or could be removed from the problem without influencing the result.
-For infinite allele graphs we require that there are only finitely many pairs $(\xv,\xw)$ for which $M_{\xv\xw}$ is ever non-zero for any $\xL$.
-This assures that distributions of quantities over loci are always well-behaved.
-We also require that this sequence of matrices converges element-wise in the sense that
+where $\xv,\xw\in\xV$ are alleles. \end{definition} This matrix counts for each pair of alleles the number of loci on which the path is required to move from $\xv$ to $\xw$, thereby dividing out the permutation-symmetry of loci.
+A sequence of such matrices $M$ in $\xL$ is equivalent to a sequence of pairs $(\xaL,\xbL)$ up to the irrelevant symmetry of $\xGL$.

-converges for all $\xv,\xw\in\xVL$.
-This guarantees that there are no significant oscillations in the sequence, which would be tedious to handle and not informative.
-Further, we require that at least one of the off-diagonal terms of $\xp{\xv}{\xw}$ is non-zero.
-This assures that the directed distance from $\xaL$ to $\xbL$ is increasing linearly in $\xL$.
-While the sub-linear case can be considered with the same methods, it requires some special considerations which are out-of-scope here.
-We then define